Weight loss: 6 strategies for success

 If you prefer to keep your weight-loss plans private, be accountable to yourself by having regular weigh-ins, recording your diet and exercise progress in a journal, or tracking your progress using digital tools.

 3. Set realistic goals

 It may seem obvious to set realistic weight-loss goals.
 But do you really know what's realistic?
-Over the long term, it's best to aim for losing 1 to 2 pounds (0.5 to 1 kilogram) a week.
+Over the long term, it's smart to aim for losing 1 to 2 pounds (0.5 to 1 kilogram) a week.
 Generally to lose 1 to 2 pounds a week, you need to burn 500 to 1,000 calories more than you consume each day, through a lower calorie diet and regular physical activity.

 When you're setting goals, think about both process and outcome goals.
 "Walk every day for 30 minutes" is an example of a process goal.
 "Lose 10 pounds" is an example of an outcome goal.
 It isn't essential that you have an outcome goal, but you should set process goals because changing your habits is a key to weight loss.

 4. Enjoy healthier foods

 Adopting a new eating style that promotes weight loss must include lowering your total calorie intake.
 But decreasing calories need not mean giving up taste, satisfaction or even ease of meal preparation.

 One way you can lower your calorie intake is by eating more plant-based foods — fruits, vegetables and whole grains.
 Strive for variety to help you achieve your goals without giving up taste or nutrition.

 Get your weight loss started with these tips: